 In this video we will demonstrate how to open a sequence FASTA file in Artemis.
 We will explore the look of Artemis and some basic tools for navigation.

 Before you start with the video, take a moment to download the Salmonella typhi genome sequence in FASTA format from the Wellcome Sanger Institute FTP site.
+We recommend use of Chrome or Firefox browsers for downloading data files.

 You may need to copy and paste the link in your internet browser.
 This will open the genome sequence itself in your internet browser.
 To save it to a file, choose the Save As option from your genome browser, and save the file with the name St.dna.